MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     GROUP BY "union_1"."date"
     =#

-`Append` will aligns the columns of its subqueries.
+`Append` aligns the columns of its subqueries.

     q = From(measurement) |>
         Select(Get.person_id, :date => Get.measurement_date) |>